 So those are the prayers of the rosary.
 Between the introductory prayers and the concluding prayer is the meat of the rosary: the decades.
 Each decade—there are fifteen in a full rosary (which takes about forty-five minutes to say)—is composed of ten Hail Marys.
 Each decade is bracketed between an Our Father and a Glory Be, so each decade actually has twelve prayers.

 Each decade is devoted to a mystery regarding the life of Jesus or his mother.
-Here the word mystery refers to a truth of the faith, not to something incomprehensible, as in the line, "It’s a mystery to me!"
+Here the word mystery refers to a truth of the faith, not to something incomprehensible.
 The fifteen mysteries are divided into three groups of five: the Joyful, the Sorrowful, the Glorious.
-When people speak of "saying the rosary" they usually mean saying any set of five (which takes about fifteen minutes) rather than the recitation of all fifteen mysteries.
+When people speak of “saying the rosary” they usually mean saying any set of five (which takes about fifteen minutes) rather than the recitation of all fifteen mysteries.
 Let’s look at the mysteries.

 Meditation the Key

-First we must understand that they are meditations.
 When Catholics recite the twelve prayers that form a decade of the rosary, they meditate on the mystery associated with that decade.
 If they merely recite the prayers, whether vocally or silently, they’re missing the essence of the rosary.
-It isn’t just a recitation of prayers, but a meditation on the grace of God.
-Critics, not knowing about the meditation part, imagine the rosary must be boring, uselessly repetitious, meaningless, and their criticism carries weight if you reduce the rosary to a formula.
+Critics, not knowing about the meditation part, imagine the rosary must be boring, uselessly repetitious, and meaningless.
 Christ forbade meaningless repetition (Matt.
 6:7), but the Bible itself prescribes some prayers that involve repetition.
 Look at Psalms 136, which is a litany (a prayer with a recurring refrain) meant to be sung in the Jewish Temple.
-In the psalm the refrain is "His mercy endures forever."
+In the psalm the refrain is “His mercy endures forever.”
 Sometimes in Psalms 136 the refrain starts before a sentence is finished, meaning it is more repetitious than the rosary, though this prayer was written directly under the inspiration of God.